howerj/libforth/libforth.md

                        to the virtual machine words boundaries and not character, or byte, aligned.
 The length of this field, and the size of the input buffer, limit the maximum size of a word.

+Depending on the virtual machine word size, or cell size, there may be more bits above bit '15', the most significant bit, in the MISC field.
+These bits are not used and should be set to zero.

 And the dictionary looks like this: